How surveying students can make the most of their professional body memberships

 It is possible to join more than one professional body.
 RICS, RTPI, CIOB and ICES all offer free membership to students.

 Attending formal networking events is a brilliant way of making contacts and finding out more about the industry.
-Networking events take place up and down the country so there will be an opportunity to take part wherever you are.
+Networking events take place up and down the country (and may be virtual during the coronavirus pandemic) so there will be an opportunity to take part wherever you are.
 Going along and making a positive impression on the right people could be a great way to gain some informal work experience.

 Student case study

-Shyam Visavadia is assistant project manager at EC Harris and a non-executive member on the UK RICS Matrics Board.
-He joined RICS while he was doing his PgDip in surveying at the College of Estate Management (CEM).
+Shyam Visavadia joined RICS while he was doing his PgDip in surveying at the College of Estate Management (CEM).
 He thinks that networking is one of the most important tools for graduates looking to land their first job and that joining a professional body gives you plenty of opportunities to do that.
 He says: ‘Attend as many networking events as possible.
 It’s a great chance to talk to people similar to yourself and ask about their jobs search and what they’re doing.
 I attended RICS Matrics events organised by my local region and that gave me the opportunity to meet other aspiring surveyors who wanted to pursue a career in the built environment.
 Face-to-face networking can be particularly productive.’

 Meeting people and learning about their careers can also be a great learning opportunity.
 Shyam says: ‘I was able to talk to those graduates who’d recently joined the industry, and with those who had just graduated.
 It was a great way to test the waters before formally applying for a job.
 What I learned during this period helped me to make key decisions about my future and beyond, and it is one which I will cherish for life.’